5stackgg/docs/common-issues/invalid-ssl.md

 However, when Cloudflare's proxy is enabled, it blocks direct HTTP requests to your server.
 This prevents Let's Encrypt from verifying your domain and issuing SSL certificates, causing certificate generation to fail.

-To resolve this, disable the Cloudflare proxy.
-Also, ensure that any automatic HTTP to HTTPS redirects are turned off; otherwise, Let's Encrypt will still be unable to complete the verification process and the issue will persist.
+To resolve this, you have two options:

+**Option 1: Disable Cloudflare proxy entirely** Disable the Cloudflare proxy and ensure that any automatic HTTP to HTTPS redirects are turned off; otherwise, Let's Encrypt will still be unable to complete the verification process and the issue will persist.

+**Option 2: Use Cloudflare Page Rule / Redirect Rule Exception (Recommended)** You don't have to disable HTTPS globally — only for the ACME challenge paths.

+1. Go to Rules → Redirect Rules (or Page Rules if still enabled on your account)
+2. Create a rule:
+   - If URL path starts with `/.well-known/acme-challenge/*`
+   - → Do not forward to HTTPS
+3. Make sure this rule is above any global redirect

 ## Debugging